 To determine the amount of aid you earned up to the time of withdrawal, DePaul's Office of Financial Aid will determine the percentage of the term that you attended.
 The resulting percentage is then used, along with your institutional costs and total federal funds that you received (funds that were disbursed directly to your university student account and possibly refunded to you) or that you were eligible to receive, to determine the amount of aid that you are allowed to keep.

-Any unearned Title IV aid must be returned to the federal government by you or the university.
+Any unearned Title IV aid must be returned to the federal government within 45 days of the date of the determination of your withdrawal.
 DePaul's Office of Financial Aid will notify you with instructions on how to proceed if you are required to return funds to the government.

 Returned Title IV Aid Allocation